cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/simplifiedlikelihood.md

 ![](SLexample.jpg)

 It is also possible to include the third moment of each bin to improve the precision of the simplified likelihood [ [JHEP 64 2019](https://link.springer.com/article/10.1007/JHEP04(2019)064) ].
-The necessary information is stored in the outputs from <sub><sup>COMBINE</sup></sub>, therefore you just need to include the option `-t SLinput.root:shapes_prefit/total_M3` in the options list for `convertSLRootToPython.py` to  include this in the model file.
+The necessary information is stored in the outputs from <span style="font-variant:small-caps;">Combine</span>, therefore you just need to include the option `-t SLinput.root:shapes_prefit/total_M3` in the options list for `convertSLRootToPython.py` to  include this in the model file.
 The third moment information can be included in `SLtools` by using ` sl.SLParams(background, covariance, third_moment, obs=data, sig=signal)`